iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 ## NPM install
 * npm is the package manager for node. it helps with installing various packages and resolving their various dependencies.

+## NPM init
+* npm init can be used to set up a new or existing npm package.